Supernova3339/gd-levelreqbot/README.md

 # gd-levelreqbot
-A Simple Level Request Bot For GD
+A Simple Level Request Bot For Twitch

 # Features
 - Subscriber and Viewer queues